 65 Minute Class

-Please watch this informative video about the 60-minute class from the independently owned HotYoga4You Rockville Centre location.
+Please watch this informative video about the 60-minute class from independently owned HotYoga4You Rockville Centre location.
 Our 60 minute class is compressed, balance, very cardiovascular, and gives you more time for your daily activities~

 What is the 65-minute class?

 The 60-minute class is choreographed from the same postures as the 90 minute class, but moves at a quicker flow and has a lot less rest.
 As a result of the faster pace, there are increased cardio-vascular benefits, which help to create leaner muscle.